Commercial Real Estate

 Class B office space

-Class B office buildings compete for a diverse range of users and have rents that are comparable to the area average.
-Here, building finishes range from fair to good and the systems are competent
+Class B office buildings compete for a diverse range of users and have rents comparable to the area average.
+Here, building finishes range from fair to good, and the systems are competent

 Class C office space